 Don has attained a Cicerone Certified Beer Server certification and is currently studying for his Level 2 certification.

-Ellie Yahn is the Administrative Coordinator for The Maine Brew Bus, and is responsible for connecting interested guests to tour opportunities as well as communicating with our industry partners about our various schedules.
+Ellie Yahn is the Operations Coordinator for The Maine Brew Bu and is responsible for connecting interested guests to tour opportunities as well as communicating with our industry partners about our various schedules.

 Originally from Sharon, Connecticut, Ellie is a graduate of the University of Maine Orono where she studied Journalism and Art History.
 She finished her degree traveling to the Pacific Northwest with NOLS, the National Outdoor Leadership School.

-Ellie has spent her last year working in Portland for Portland Beer Week 2016 and for The Thirsty Pig, a local craft beer bar on Exchange St. She happily lives in Portland.
+Ellie has previously worked in Portland for Portland Beer Week 2016 and for The Thirsty Pig, a local craft beer bar on Exchange St. She happily lives in Portland.

 Aaron Connolly manages outside marketing opportunities as the Event and Festival Coordinator for The Maine Brew Bus.